Found 1645 Hypotheses across 165 Pages (0.006 seconds)

 Related HypothesesCite

-5. ". . . rejected children are often more dependent than accepted children . . ."
-(101)Rohner, Ronald P. - They love me, they love me not: a worldwide study of the effects of parental..., 1975 - 2 Variables
+5. “…the more important fathers are as alternate caretakers, and the more accessible fathers are to their children, the more likely children are to be accepted” (Rohner 1975:169)Rohner, Ronald P. - They love me, they love me not: a worldwide study of the effects of parental..., 1975 - 2 Variables

 The purpose of this book is to introduce a conceptual and methodological perspective called the "universalist approach," and to use this approach in exploring the pancultural antecedents and affects of parental acceptance-rejection of children,